 No More IRA Stretch for Account Beneficiaries

 People can pass along whatever is left in their tax-advantaged retirement accounts to designated beneficiaries as part of estate planning.
-To offset a major tax bill, some heirs spread IRA distributions over their lifetime, a strategy known as a stretch IRA.
+To offset a major tax bill, some heirs have historically spread IRA distributions over their lifetime, a strategy known as a stretch IRA.